Holomorphic Cartan geometries and rational curves: The local consequences of rational curves

-\begin{definition} A \emph{tree of projective lines} is a connected and simply connected reduced complex projective curve with only nodal singularities whose irreducible components are projective lines.

-A \emph{rational tree} in a complex space \(M\) is a nonconstant morphism \(f : T \to M\) from a tree of projective lines. \end{definition}
+A \emph{tree of projective lines} is a proper nodal curve of arithmetic genus zero, or in other words, it is a compact, connected and simply connected reduced complex projective curve with only nodal singularities such that each irreducible component is a projective line.
+A \emph{rational tree} in a complex manifold \(M\) is a nonconstant morphism \(f \colon T \to M\) from a tree of projective lines.

-\begin{definition}[Bien, Borel, Koll\'ar \cite{Bien/Borel/Kollar:1996}] A \emph{family of rational trees through a point} $m_0 \in M$ in a complex manifold $M$ is a proper flat morphism $X \to Y$ of complex spaces such that every fiber of $X \to Y$ is a tree of projective lines, a regular section $s : Y \to X$ and a morphism $f : X \to M$, so that $f(s(y))=m_0$ for all $y \in Y$.
-A family of rational trees is \emph{tame} if all of its rational trees are tame.
-If $Y$ is connected, then the family is tame if and only if any one of the trees in the family is tame. \end{definition}
+\begin{definition}[\cite{Bien/Borel/Kollar:1996}, p.
+106, Definition 1.1] A \emph{family of rational trees through a point} \(m_0 \in M\) in a complex manifold is a triple of the form \((Z \to Y\, ,s\, ,f)\), where \(Z \to Y\) is a proper flat morphism of complex spaces such that the generic fiber is a tree of projective lines, \(s \colon Y \to Z\) is a regular section and \(f \colon Z \to M\) is a morphism, such that \(f(s(y))=m_0\) for all \(y \in Y\). \end{definition}